 In some cases, the court may use equitable distribution to penalize a party who wasted or tried to hide marital property.

 Equitable distribution only applies in the absence of another type of marital agreement.
 Couples facing divorce should keep in mind that they do not have to let a judge divide their assets if they can agree on another arrangement.
 If the parties negotiate an agreement, they can divide property in whatever manner they wish.
 Some couples may prefer this than to leave it up to a judge’s discretion.

 In some cases, a party may only be able to agree on the division of a portion of the property and a judge will divide the remaining property in dispute using the principles of equitable distribution.
 A Gwinnett County division of assets attorney can help someone determine what may be best in their situation.

 When a couple divorces, the marital property must be divided.
-A Gwinnett County division of assets attorney may be able to help you understand what is marital and what is separate property and how a judge might distribute it.
+A Gwinnett County division of assets lawyer can help you understand what is marital and what is separate property and how a judge might distribute it in your case.

-A knowledgeable team of attorneys may also be able to help you decide whether you can negotiate an agreement with your spouse or if you will need to have a judge determine how property should be divided.
-Call today to discuss your circumstances with a member of the team.
+Our knowledgeable team of attorneys may also be able to help you decide whether you can negotiate an agreement with your spouse or if you will need to have a judge determine how your property should be divided.
+Call today to discuss your circumstances with a member of our team.